h2o/h2o/deps/neverbleed/README.md

 Neverbleed is an [OpenSSL engine](https://www.openssl.org/docs/manmaster/crypto/engine.html) that runs RSA private key operations in an isolated process, thereby minimizing the risk of private key leak in case of vulnerability such as [Heartbleed](http://heartbleed.com/).

-The engine can be used together with existing versions of OpenSSL or LibreSSL, with minimal changes to the server source code.
+The engine is known to work together with existing versions of OpenSSL or LibreSSL, with minimal changes to the server source code.

 FAQ
 ---